Saxophonist, Recording Artist, Educator

 In August of 2011, Warfield was recognized in a listing of Rising Star Tenor saxophonists, in Downbeat Magazine"s Critics Poll.

 In December of 2012, Warfield released his CD entitled "Tim Warfield's Jazzy Christmas," on his label Undaunted Music.
 The recording features an all star cast including, trumpeter Terell Stafford, vibraphonist Stefon Harris, pianists Cyrus Chestnut, and Neil Podgurski, bassist Rodney Whitaker, drummer Clarence Penn, percussionist Daniel Sadownick, and vocalists Joanna Pascale, and Jamie Davis.
-The CD, which advanced to slot #25, as the Highest Debut, Most Added, and Biggest Gainer, on the Jazzweek charts in only its second week of release, was showcased among 20 other new holiday recordings, as one of the Best Holiday recordings for 2013, in the New York Times, Holiday Gift Guide.
+The CD, was showcased among 20 other new holiday recordings, as one of the Best Holiday recordings for 2013, in the New York Times.

 In the year 2013, Tim released two recordings in one year which included Eye of the Beholder,” released in March on the Criss Cross Jazz label, and features, trumpeter